-My research aims to connect artificial intelligence with science.
-I am motivated by open challenges in healthcare and energy, such as design of antimicrobial peptides and sustainability, such as discovery of molecules and porous solids that capture carbon dioxide.
+My research aims to realise the promise of artificial intelligence for scientific discovery.
+I've worked on problems in healthcare such as discovery of antimicrobial peptides and sustainability, such as discovery of molecules and porous solids that capture carbon dioxide.

 I hold a PhD in physics from the University of Edinburgh.
-In my thesis, I built electronically coarse-grained water and showed it predicts water behaviour throughout its phase diagram.
-These results established electronic coarse-graining as arguably the most powerful Hamiltonian for accurate and efficient modeling of forces between molecules.
+In my thesis, I built and electronically coarse-grained molecular model of water and showed it predicts water behaviour throughout its phase diagram.
+These results established electronic coarse-graining as arguably the most powerful technique for accurate and efficient calculation of forces between molecules.

-Besides research, I dance tango, lift weights and enjoy communicating science.
-I co-founded a volunteering organisation, wrote about the connection between science and art, worked on algorithmic music composition and collaborated with artists to build a glass sculpture expressing my research.
+Besides my work, I dance tango, lift weights and enjoy communicating science.
+I co-founded a volunteering organisation, wrote about the connection between science and art, worked on algorithmic music composition and made a glass sculpture expressing my research.

-My work has been recognised, with awards such as Forbes 30 under 30, 2021 Pat Goldberg Award (selected out of thousands), two IBM Research Accomplishmets and a journal cover.
+My work has been recognised with awards such as Forbes 30 under 30, 2021 IBM Pat Goldberg Award (selected out of thousands), three IBM Technical Accomplishments and a journal cover.
 My PhD was shortlisted for a national prize and so was my undergraduate research.
 I also won multiple presentation awards.
 During high school, I competed in national maths and physics Olympiads (earning silver and bronze) and co-authored my first conference paper on anomalous spreading in the mid Atlantic ridge.

 To start a conversation, email me at hello(at)[this-domain].com.
 To hire me, send me a message on LinkedIn or at hire(at)[this-domain].com.